violethaze74/eclipse/README.md

   1. There should be no errors in the `Markers` or `Problems` views in Eclipse.
     However you may see several low-priority warnings.

+      1. You may see Maven-related errors like _"plugin execution not covered by lifecycle configuration"_.
+         If so, right-click on the problem and select _Quick Fix_ > _Discover new m2e connectors_
+	 and follow the process to install the recommended plugin connectors.

   1. Right-click the `gcloud-eclipse-tools.launch` file under the `trunk` module in the `Package Explorer`.